Skip to main content

 My proposal was not selected this year.
 Can I get feedback on how to improve or strengthen it for next year?

-Given the number of applications received each year, the DeWind committee does not usually provide feedback on individual proposals.
+Given the number of applications received each year, the awardcommittees do not usually provide feedback on individual proposals.

-I was just notified by email that I will be receiving a DeWind award!
+I was just notified by email that I will be receiving an award!
 What can I expect next?

-I am a DeWind Award recipient and have published the results of my work in a scientific journal.
+I am an Award recipient and have published the results of my work in a scientific journal.
 Is Xerces interested in seeing the paper?

 Absolutely!
-Please send your manuscript and/or a link to it to dewind@xerces.org.
-We will add it to our list of DeWind Publications.
+Please send your manuscript and/or a link to it to bandrosky@xerces.org or dewind@xerces.org.
+We will add it to our list of publications.